w3c/cogai/agents/README.md

 Spatial reasoning and a grasp of everyday physics would involve a richer neural architecture and a large dataset for recognising objects, understanding scenes, and learning spatial manipulation skills.
 That is something for much better resourced research teams!
 We therefore should limit ourselves to text-based semantics, and enabling learning through a combination of memorisation and manipulation.

 It should be possible to provide digital worksheets as an alternative to visual perception and reasoning.
 This would be loosely equivalent to pencil and paper, enabling the cognitive agent to retrieve and augment structured information on the worksheet.
-Further study is needed to clarify how this could be implemented, e.g. tokenisation and embeddings.
+Further study is needed to clarify how this could be implemented, e.g. tokenisation and embeddings in respect to input and output for worksheets.

 ## Elementary Mathematics as a tractable domain